Dhananjay-shrivastav/CxxPrimerPlus/README.md

 		c.
 Write a simple program that uses these two functions.
 	4. Many state lotteries use a variation of the simple lottery portrayed by Listing 7.4.
 In these variations you choose several numbers from one set and call them the field numbers.
-	For example, you might select 5 numbers from the field of 1每47).
-You also pick a single number (called a mega number or a power ball, etc.) from a second range, such as 1每27.
+	For example, you might select 5 numbers from the field of 1-47).
+You also pick a single number (called a mega number or a power ball, etc.) from a second range, such as 1-27.
 To win the grand prize, you have to guess all the picks correctly.
 The chance of winning is the product of the probability of picking all the field numbers times the probability of picking the mega number.
 For instance, the probability of winning the example described here is the product of the probability of picking 5 out of 47 correctly times the probability of picking 1 out of 27 correctly.
 Modify Listing 7.4 to calculate the probability of winning this kind of lottery.
 	5. Define a recursive function that takes an integer argument and returns the factorial of that argument.
-Recall that 3 factorial, written 3!, equals 3 ℅ 2!, and so on, with 0! defined as 1.
-In general, if n is greater than zero, n! = n * (n 每 1)!.
+Recall that 3 factorial, written 3!, equals 3 x 2!, and so on, with 0! defined as 1.
+In general, if n is greater than zero, n! = n * (n - 1)!.
 Test your function in a program that uses a loop to allow the user to enter various values for which the program reports the factorial.
 	6. Write a program that uses the following functions: